gramme-linkcom/DLconnection/README.md

-# dlconnection
+# DLconnection
-dlconnection is a bot project that connects Discord and Line to each other, making it easier to exchange messages and other information.
+DLconnection is a bot project that connects Discord and Line to each other, making it easier to exchange messages and other information.

 ## Planned
  - Read Discord messages from Line.